jnozzi/cocoadev.com/markdown/IDentifiers.md

 ----

-A simple category for General/NSString for generating UUID's: [http://gist.github.com/486765]
+A simple category for NSString for generating UUID's: [http://gist.github.com/486765]